hazelweakly/hazelweakly.me/src/blog/the-future-of-observability-observability-3-0.md

 The point I'm really making here is that the tooling and/or vendor choice(s) don't actually restrict or limit the capabilities you get out of them from a purely technical standpoint.
 Which, naturally, goes both ways.
 I can't tell you how many times I've run into people using observability 2.0 tooling, super modern vendors, really excellent tooling, and getting absolutely zero value out of it.
-Slicing and dicing autoinstrumented code with zero manual instrumentation, _wrong_ instrumentation, broken service graphs, disconnected distributed tracing, and every other crime under the sun.
+Slicing and dicing auto-instrumented code with zero manual instrumentation, _wrong_ instrumentation, broken service graphs, disconnected distributed tracing, and every other crime under the sun.
 Not only is it quite _possible_ to hold the tool wrong, but damn y'all, I remain fairly convinced that "holding it wrong" is the case in by far the vast majority of observability implementations out there.

 Which means, there's gotta be something else here; it's not just the ones and zeroes, because those aren't the thing holding us back as an industry.